ovh/docs/pages/platform/public-cloud/start_instance_on_attached_volume/guide.en-au.md

 ```

 ### Attaching the volume
-<br> Once the volume has been configured with the metadata `boot_from` to `True`, the volume needs to be attached to the instance.
+Once the volume has been configured with the metadata `boot_from` to `True`, the volume needs to be attached to the instance.

 ```bash
 nova volume-attach myinstance01 897ec71d-bae2-4394-b8c1-4d8fd373a72